Hidden from the Spotlight of Fame: Riesling

-However, there is a ‘disruptive’ element in the Jurançon that completely rejects this paradigm.
+However, a ‘disruptive’ element in the Jurançon completely rejects this paradigm.
 To quote one winemaker: “the problem with using stainless steel is that your wines, even across a range of varieties, can end up tasting very similar.
 It is a potential route to blandness and mediocrity.”
 With that in mind, younger winemakers – particularly the biodynamic crowd – have embraced fermentation in either concrete eggs, barrels, or amphorae.
 Aging on the fine lees (dead yeast cells) is also in vogue, adding richness and texture to the final product.
 This interpretation of Gros Manseng bears little resemblance to the mineral-edged, saline white wines favored by some.
-Luckily for us, there is now a wide choice of styles to please everybody.
+Luckily, there is now a wide choice of styles to please everybody.

 The Pyrenean foothills of southwest France hide a precious secret.
 Historically referred to as the “High Country” by the merchants of Bordeaux, this corner of France was excluded from the commercial markets of northern Europe for centuries.
 The reason for this bullying was simple: Bordeaux’s establishment had no desire to open up its lucrative trading routes to outside competition.
 So instead, winegrowers in Jurançon and Gascony sold their esoteric wines via the smaller port of Bayonne.
-The wine initially blindsided consumers in northern Europe with spicy reds and exotically-scented whites.
+The wine initially blindsided northern European consumers with spicy reds and exotically-scented whites.
 But after a while, tentative appreciation evolved into passionate devotion.

 Nevertheless, the wines of Jurançon have always had a niche following – there is not enough volume for the region to become a global force.
 But that only enhances the allure: Jurançon produces one of France’s most distinctive and authentic white styles.
 Twenty-five communes are in this noble enterprise today, located southwest of Pau.
 Their vineyards flank the left side of the Ousse River, which runs its course toward the Atlantic – most parcels are found on the foothills at varying elevations.
 The landscape is an Instagram paradise of lush green pastures, snow-capped peaks, and pretty villages.
 Even tee-teetotalers are known to appreciate the charms of Jurançon!

 Yet while the term ‘chocolate box’ is often used to describe the vineyards of Pau, winegrowing does not solely exist to amuse tourists.
 It is a major part of the local economy and an endeavor that producers take very seriously.
 The local terroir is wonderfully varied: clay-limestone is commonly found in the northeastern section of the zone, while sandstone, clay, and sand are prevalent in southern Jurançon.
 In general terms, the wines of the north tend to be more structured but take longer to reveal their charms.
-Gros Manseng, occasionally enlivened with a bit of Petit Courbu, is responsible for Jurançon sec.
+Gros Manseng occasionally enlivened with a bit of Petit Courbu, is responsible for Jurançon sec.
 At the same time, Petit Manseng berries are left to wither on the vine until November to produce the exceptional Vendage Tardive sweet wine.
 Top labels can rival First Growth Sauternes in elegance and complexity.

 But mindful of contemporary trends, Jurançon now sells itself (primarily) as a source of exemplary dry styles.
-If you’ll forgive the cliché, Jurançon Sec is unique: a refined, green-tinged essence made in a remote and timeless part of Europe.
+If you’ll forgive the cliché, Jurançon Sec is unique: a refined, green-tinged essence made in a remote, timeless part of Europe.
 Good examples are open and expressive on the nose, with citrus, stone fruit, and pineapple aromas.
 Depending on the maturation regime, the palate will either be mineral-edged or positively voluptuous; Gros Manseng can support a high degree of barrel aging, although 100% new wood can spoil things.
 Yet harmonious integration is glorious: it yields flavors of honey, tropical fruit, and vanilla on the mid-palate, with a typically long finish.

 The secret to Gros Manseng’s recent success is ultimately acidity.
-Very few grapes can maintain such vibrant freshness at high ripeness levels, but Gros Manseng is a notable exception.
+Few grapes can maintain such vibrant freshness at high ripeness levels, but Gros Manseng is a notable exception.
 This gives it a decisive advantage when bargaining for listings in the fiercely competitive hospitality sector.
 21st-century sommeliers are spoilt for choice; hand-made, authentic, and terroir-driven wines are what they desire.
 In this case, we guarantee Gros Manseng is right up their street.